AlphaAnas/12-Typescript-Projects-of-PIAIC-course/ATM system/README.md

 ### Run/ Edit the Application on IDE:

-        Clone or download the zip of the folder from : `LINK TO BE INSERTED HERE` `Then run the following commands to install the DEPENDENCIES : `
+        Clone or download the zip of the folder from : `https://github.com/AlphaAnas/Typescript-Projects-PIAIC-course/tree/main/ATM%20system`
+        `Then run the following commands to install the DEPENDENCIES : `

         ```